 SLA-Minni Minnawi fighters in North Darfur.
 All photos courtesy of UNAMID.

 The crisis in Darfur’s northern state came to a head this year, when ongoing tensions between the Beni Hussein and Rizeigat tribes culminated in a bloody and protracted battle over gold mines in the Jebel Amir area.
-According to humanitarian organizations, the fighting left more than 500 dead and as many as 100,000 displaced—the largest displacement of civilians since the height of the Darfur war.
+According to humanitarian organisations, the fighting left more than 500 dead and as many as 100,000 displaced – the largest displacement of civilians since the height of the Darfur War.

-Over the past few years, warring factions that were typically divided between Arab and non-Arab, or herders and farmers, have splintered into smaller armed groups, all struggling to secure their own territories in the region.
+Over the past number of years, warring factions that were typically divided between Arab and non-Arab, or herders and farmers, have splintered into smaller armed groups, all struggling to secure their own territories in the region.

-Over the following month, looting, arson, and firefights between armed groups and government forces left unknown numbers of local civilians and police dead, while some 25,000 people living in a nearby refugee camp were surrounded by an armed militia and forced to seek shelter in the surrounding areas.
+Over the following month, looting, arson and firefights between armed groups and government forces left unknown numbers of local civilians and police dead, while some 25,000 people living in a nearby refugee camp were surrounded by armed militia and forced to seek shelter in the surrounding areas.